BitcoinJake09/SatoshiQuest/README.md

 6. Make sure you have Bitcoin and Redis server running.
 7. Edit server.properties to point to your local IP
 8. Start server with ```java -jar Spigot-1.16.1.jar```

+InGame mod/admin commands:
+/mod list -list of mods
+/mod flag -locks spawn even when players have lives i think?
+/mod beta -gives new players 1 free life and shows beta on rounds /mod expandingloot -will allow loot to expand further after each round won /mod add <playername> -mods a player